shabin5785/Golang_notes/GO_1.md

 specif y an alternat ive name to avoid a conflic t

--Package initializat ion beg ins by initializing package-le vel var iables in the order in which they are declared, except that dep endencies are res olved first.
+-Package initializat ion beg ins by initializing package-le vel var iables in the order in which they are declared, except that dep endencies are res olved first.If the package has multiple .go files, they are initialize d in the order in which the files are given to the compiler ; the go tool sorts .go files by name before invoking the compiler.